ethereum/remix-project/docs/compile.md

 ![](images/a-sol-compiler.png)

 After each compilation, a list is updated with all newly compiled contracts.
-A compiled contract can be selected with the Contract pulldown menu ( **F. in image below**).
+A compiled contract can be selected with the Contract pulldown menu ( **F. in the image**).
 Multiple contracts are compiled when one contract imports other contracts.
 Selecting a contract will show information about that one.

-When the "Compilation Details" button is clicked ( **G. in image below**), a modal opens displaying detailed information about the current selected contract.
+When the "Compilation Details" button is clicked ( **G. in image**), a modal opens displaying detailed information about the current selected contract.

+For those writing your own custom solidity compiler, you can import that by clicking the **+** button (**X. in the image**) to open a modal where you can input the url of the compiler to be loaded.

-From this tab, you can also publish your contract to Swarm (only non abstract contracts can be published).
+From the Solidity Compiler module you can also publish your contract to Swarm (only non abstract contracts can be published) & IPFS.

 Published data notably contains the `abi` and the solidity source code.